akoenig/helm-prisma/readme.md

 ## Motivation

-[Helm](https://helm.sh/) is a package manager for Kubernetes clusters.
-Think of Homebrew / APT for Kubernetes.
+[Helm](https://helm.sh/) is a package manager for Kubernetes.
+Think of Homebrew / apt for Kubernetes.
 It helps to bundle Kubernetes workloads for easy deployment, rollback or removal.

 ## Prerequisites

 * Installed [helm CLI](https://docs.helm.sh/using_helm/#installing-helm)
-* Kubernetes cluster (e.g. [minikube](https://github.com/kubernetes/minikube) if you want to give test drive this Chart locally)
+* Kubernetes cluster (e.g. [minikube](https://github.com/kubernetes/minikube) if you want to test drive this Chart locally)

 ## Installing the Prisma server